Our solicitors will investigate every aspect of your accident as part of your compensation claim.

 Who Pays For The Examination?

-We'll pay for the cost of your examination, and will ask for your opponent to reimburse us for this expense at the end of your claim.
+We'll pay for your examination.
+We’ll ask for your opponent to repay us for this expense at the end of your claim.

-If your case isn't successful, and you are making a No Win No Fee claim*, you won't have to pay anything.
+If your case isn't successful, and you’re making a No Win No Fee claim*, you won't have to pay anything.

 Find out more about No Win No Fee claims.

 If you have any questions about the medical examination, or any other aspect of the claims process, contact us today on 0800 056 4110 for a free initial consultation.

 The above information relates to the law in England and Wales. *